tercasaskova311/portfolio/_pages/about.md

 author_profile: true
 ---

-I'm **Tereza Saskova**, a student of Master program in Data Science at the University of Trento and a former professional mountain biker.
+I'm **Tereza Sásková**, a student of Master program in Data Science at the University of Trento and a former professional mountain biker.
 My background blends sports, marketing, and tech — from organizing events and instructing at ski resorts to analyzing data and supporting NGOs.

 **Currently:**